mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 <h2 id="Data Cleaning and Feature Engineering">Data Cleaning and Feature Engineering</h2>

 The features below were among the 100+ features that were queried and built using SQL for the 1 Million customers that I plan to test on.
-Some features are basic demographic data that were readily available in the database (e.g. age and education level), and some required more engineering and aggreatation of multiple soures of data.
+Some features are basic demographic data that were readily available in the database (e.g. age and education level), and some required more engineering and aggregation of multiple soures of data.
 For example, the time elapsed between their first and second interaction with a discount.

 ![Data Inputs](/assets/img/uploads/data_inputs.jpg "Data Inputs")